2017–18 UConn Huskies women's basketball team: UCF

 The Huskies were ahead 21–4 at the end of the first quarter.
-Although UConn would extend the lead in the second quarter, Central Florida outscored Connecticut in the second half.
-UConn would end up with the win 55–37, 55 points is the fewest points scored by the team in six years.
+Although UConn extended the lead in the second quarter, Central Florida outscored Connecticut in the second half.
+UConn ended up with the win 55–37.
+This was the fewest points scored by the team in six years.

 Wichita State

 UConn's game against Wichita State was the first ever meeting between the two opponents.
 Wichita State had switched from the Missouri Valley conference to the American Athletic Conference in the previous year.
 The last time Connecticut lost to a first-time opponent was in 1996, before any of the current players were born.
 However, despite the history, the Shockers were not quite prepared for the Huskies.
-UConn scored seven points before Wichita State even took a shot, and tightest school record with 41 points in the first quarter.
-They hit 71.6% of their field goal attempts which was the third best in history and ended up with their 87th consecutive win against a first-time opponent.
+UConn scored seven points before Wichita State even took a shot, and had the tightest school record with 41 points in the first quarter.
+They hit 71.6% of their field goal attempts, which was the third best in history, and ended up with their 87th consecutive win against a first-time opponent.
 The final score was 124–43.
 Collier scored 26 points on 11 for 13 shooting.

 Louisville

-The Cardinals outscored the Huskies in the third and fourth quarters and were only outscored by two points in the second quarter, but that was not enough to overcome a 24–6 margin by the Huskies in the first quarter.
-Louisville scored the first three points of the quarter but UConn then scored 19 consecutive points.
+The Cardinals outscored the Huskies in the third and fourth quarters, and were only outscored by two points in the second quarter, but that was not enough to overcome a 24–6 margin by the Huskies in the first quarter.
+Louisville scored the first three points of the quarter, but UConn then scored 19 consecutive points.
 The UConn defense held Louisville 20 points under their scoring average.
 Samuelson played all 40 minutes, scoring 26 points.
 Williams also played all 40 minutes and pulled down 15 rebounds.

 Temple

 Connecticut had six players in double figures as they easily won their game against Temple 106–45.
 This game represented the 100th win for juniors Samuelson and Collier.
 Interestingly, the 100th win came in the 101st game.
-While winning 100 of 101 games is an NCAA record only tied a record, also held by three other UConn classes.
+While winning 100 of 101 games is an NCAA record, it only tied a record also held by three other UConn classes.